-'Receive protection' licences may be appropriate in some circumstances to protect fixed ground station location of the satellite receivers.
+'Receive protection' licences may be appropriate in some circumstances to protect fixed Earth station location of the satellite receivers.

-6.2.3.
+5.2.3.
 Criteria for licensing terrestrial transmitters in Satellite Services bands

-- Equipment which is approved by satellite service providers for use with their satellite systems is able to be licensed in New Zealand. - The off-axis EIRP density shall comply with the most recent edition of ITU-R S.524, or the satellite operator's requirements, whichever is more stringent. - The operation of the terrestrial component of a satellite service must comply with ITU-R recommendations.
+- Equipment which is approved by satellite service providers for use with their satellite systems is able to be licensed in New Zealand. - The off-axis EIRP density shall comply with the most recent edition of ITU-R S.465, ITU-R S.524, ITU-R S.580 and ITU-R S.672, or the satellite operator's requirements, whichever is more stringent. - The operation of the terrestrial component of a satellite service must comply with ITU-R recommendations.